Nordstrom/kcr/README.md

 A utility to record and playback messages from any Kafka topic.
 This tool can be useful to capture production data streams for playback in a disaster recovery scenario or for load testing.

-Message key and value are stored as ASCII-encoded hexidecimal along with message header parameters (stored as string key/value).
+Message key and value are stored as ASCII-encoded hexadecimal along with message header parameters (stored as string key/value).

 Messages are stored in a 'cassette' (data directory) by partition.
 Playback of a cassette is at the